 Mount Nuptse (7,855m. | 25,771ft.)

 Mount Nuptse stands at an impressive 7,855 meters (25,771 feet) and is located in the Khumbu region of the Himalayas, near Mount Everest.
 Its name, “West Peak” in Tibetan, reflects its position to the west of Lhotse.
-Nuptse is renowned for its steep, dramatic ridges and its proximity to Everest, making it a prominent feature in the landscape surrounding Everest Base Camp.
+Nuptse is renowned for its steep, dramatic ridges and proximity to Everest, making it a prominent feature in the Everest Base Camp landscape.

 Mount Pumori (7,165m. | 23,507ft.)